Tuyishimire-lab/simple_shell/README.md

 A shell in a linux operating system takes input from you in the form of command processes it , and gives an output.
 It is the interface through which the user works on the programs, commands, and scripts.
 A shell is accesed by a terminal which runs it.

 **PURPOSE**

 The purpose of the simple shell project is to understand:
-.How a shell works
+>How a shell works
-.PID and PPIDs
+>PID and PPIDs
-.How processes are created
+>How processes are created
-.The three prototypes of a main
+>The three prototypes of a main
-.How the shell uses PATH to find and execute programs .The end of file condition
+>How the shell uses PATH to find and execute programs
+>The end of file condition

 **_COMPILATION_**

 gcc -Wall -Wextra -Werror -pendantic *.c -o shell